pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 --Richard Hamming, *The Art of Doing Science and Engineering*, chapter on Experts

 "...use in an argument, 'What would you accept as evidence you are wrong?'
 Ask yourself regularly, 'Why do I believe whatever I do?'
 Especially in the areas where you are so sure you know"
+--Richard Hamming, *The Art of Doing Science and Engineering*, chapter on Experts

+"I strongly recommend taking the time, *on a regular basis*, to ask the larger questions, and not stay immersed in the sea of detail where almost everyone stays almost all of the time."
---Richard Hamming, *The Art of Doing Science and Engineering*
+--Richard Hamming, *The Art of Doing Science and Engineering*, final chapter

 "...whether the effort required for excellence is worth it.
 I believe it is--the chief gain is in the effort to change yourself, in the struggle with yourself, and it is less in the winning than you might expect.
 Yes, it is nice to end up where you wanted to be, but the person you are when you get there is far more important.
 I believe a life in which you do not try to extend yourself regularly is not worth living--but it is up to you to pick the goals you believe are worth striving for."
 --Richard Hamming, *The Art of Doing Science and Engineering*, final chapter